15 August 2020

 Different laws define personal information in different ways.
 We're going to look at lots of different types of information, but note that not every privacy law will consider every example to be "personal information."
 We'll look at some individual privacy laws later in the article.

-We'll call the first type of personal information "contact details."
-These are the types of information you might use to get in touch with a person, such as:
+"Contact details" can include the types of information you might use to get in touch with a person, such as:

 A person's full name is probably the most obvious example of personal information.
-But in fact. even a person's first name alone can represent personal information.
+But in fact, even a person's first name alone can represent personal information.

 It's all about context.
 For example, the first name "Robert":